New Brunswick Business Immigration Stream

 Once an application is reviewed and assessed based on the eligibility requirements, an applicant is assigned a score based on various factors.

-In order to be eligible as a Business Applicant, individuals must:
+In order to be eligible for the New Brunswick Business Stream, individuals must:

 - Have a minimum of a two-year post-secondary education after high school;